 Do You Want to Become a Data Scientist?

 Our world runs on data, and the need for data scientists is greater than ever.
 If you would like a career as a data scientist, Simplilearn can help you get your start.
 The Data Scientist Master’s course, held in collaboration with IBM, boosts your Data Science career aspirations and provides you with the needed world-class training and skills to become successful in the field.
 The course offers extensive training on the most in-demand Data Science and Machine Learning skills, including hands-on exposure to critical tools and technologies like Python, R, Tableau, and the concepts of Machine Learning.
 You can become an expert in Data Science by diving deep into the nuances of data interpretation, mastering technologies like Machine Learning, and mastering powerful programming skills designed to take your career in Data Science to the next level.

 According to Glassdoor, Data Scientists in India can earn an annual median salary of ₹1,000,000.
 Glassdoor also reports that Data Scientists in the United States can make a yearly average salary of $110,000.

 So don’t delay!
-Visit Simplilearn today and get started on a rewarding, exciting career in Data Science!
+Visit Simplilearn today and get started on a rewarding, exciting career in Data Science with our Caltech Post Graduate Program in Data Science!